 The odor isn’t very strong and isn’t an unpleasant smell either.
 And even if it does bother you a little bit, the scent goes away once the product absorbs into your skin, so you only have to experience it for about 10 seconds.

 Like I said above, however, the smell is super minor so you might not even notice it unless you sniff the open bottle directly.

-I didn’t experience any immediate results with Zone 365 Botanical Hyaluronic Serum.
+I didn’t experience any immediate results.
 For the first week or so, my skin looked virtually unchanged, so I didn’t see any positive or negative changes.

 Long Term Results